 Visiting the North Shore, Hawaii, is a stark contrast from visiting Waikiki.
 Instead of high-rise hotels and luxury shopping, you’ll see plenty of local vendors and surf shops.

-How to Get to the North Shore?
+How to Get to North Shore, Oahu?

 The best way to get to the North Shore depends on where you’re staying on the island.
 However, many visitors tend to stay on Waikiki Beach in Honolulu, Hawaii.
 Haleiwa on the North Shore is a 35-mile drive from Waikiki Beach, and it usually takes anywhere from 45-minutes to one hour to get there.